kss682/co-design-framework/README.md

 In NCS, sensors, controllers, and actuators communicate over a shared network.
 When the system transitions between modes of operation (e.g., changing the sampling rate and controller gains), both the control parameters and the network schedule must be reconfigured.
 During this transition window, system safety is not guaranteed.

+The framework enables co-design by allowing the designer to jointly evaluate and iterate on:
+- **Control parameters**: controller gain (K), sampling period (h), and the resulting stability tolerance (S_app)
+- **Network schedule**: delivery pattern, consecutive miss guarantees (S_net), and reconfiguration delay (delta)
+- **Mode design**: number of modes, transition direction, and switch timing

+By simulating the Petri Net model with different configurations, the designer can verify whether the sufficient condition for safety is satisfied during mode transitions, and identify which parameters (control tuning, network schedule, or reconfiguration delay) need adjustment when it is not.

 This framework:
 1. Models the NCS as a Timed-Colored Petri Net with configurable network schedules
 2. Simulates mode transitions under different switching strategies (synchronized and delayed)